sheikhshaheernaeem/REX-Projects/README.md

-# REX Technologies Internship Project
+# REX Technologies Internship Projects

 Welcome to my internship project at REX Technologies!
 This repository contains the work I have done during my internship as an AI Developer.
 Below, you'll find information about the project, how to get started, and other relevant details.